kaleidos-ventures/taiga-importer-api-client/README.md

 </dependency>
 ```

 Please note that although the client library is developed with Groovy, you can use it from Java.
-Please check this [example project](xxxxxxxxxxxxxxxxxxxxxxxxxx).
+Please check this [example project](https://github.com/taigaio/taiga-java-importer-example).

-## Documentation

-A more detailed documentation of how to use the API client is available [here](xxxxxxxxxxx)
+)